 Formatting and embedding media authentication information into a format suitable for integration with the media content.

-The Authentication Author interfaces with the media delivery modules via interfaces AIF-1 and AIF-2, and with the certificate infrastructure via interface AIF-4.
+The Authentication author interfaces with the media delivery modules via interfaces AIF-1 and AIF-2, and with the certificate infrastructure via interface AIF-4.

 Authentication Verifier